rweddell/TutoringMaterials/Databases/DatabaseBasics.md

     Consider this scenario:
     >    - Users A and B both work at a manufacturing firm
-    >    - In their database is a table holding the total number of items sold
+    >    - In their database is a table holding the total number of items sold in a given period
     >    - A needs to write a report that shows this number to present to management in a planning meeting
     >    - B needs to enter some last-minute entries
     >    - What happens if they both access the information at the same time